Openings in The Plotkin Research Group at UBC

 Both domestic and foreign students in physics should consider UBC Vancouver as a fantastic place to work.
 Here are some reasons of my own why physics students in particular should come and work here:

-- Our graduate enrollment has indicated recent dramatic growth in our department (see figure to the left for enrollment statistics.)
+- Our graduate enrollment has indicated recent dramatic growth in our department.

 - Around 25-30% of our graduate students generally hold external awards.

 - Almost every major country is represented by our graduate student body, which currently is 53% Canadian, 47% International.

 - Information on the Plotkin Research Group projects: